blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

   - *150 Ω ±0.1% precision burden resistor* — wire from ADC A4 to GND.
 This converts the 4–20 mA loop current to 0.60–3.00 V DC, staying within the Cygnet's 3.3 V ADC limit.
 Remove the 10 µF AC-coupling capacitor and the 100 kΩ / 100 kΩ half-rail bias divider from A4; the signal is DC and needs neither AC coupling nor a bias network.
   - *Loop wiring*: connect the 24 V supply (+) → transducer VIN; transducer IOUT → burden resistor (+) → ADC A4; burden resistor (−) → GND → 24 V supply (−).
 Verify transducer polarity against the device datasheet.
   - *Firmware adaptation*: `measureChannel()` must be updated to replace the 2000-sample AC waveform loop with a single DC ADC read, compute instantaneous line voltage as `(adc_v - 0.60) / (3.00 - 0.60) × V_rated_full_scale` (where 0.60 V corresponds to 4 mA and 3.00 V to 20 mA), and pass that DC voltage value through the power and fault checks in place of `v_rms_adc`.
 The voltage-path bias and saturation checks must also be adapted — DC offset is no longer meaningful on A4, and the plausibility check should compare the derived line-voltage value directly against `VOLTAGE_MIN_V_RMS`.
 Implement the 4–20 mA path as a `#define`-gated alternative to the existing waveform path so both options can be compiled and bench-tested without modifying the core algorithm.

-- Per-phase voltage sensing: for buildings with multi-phase distribution, replace the single voltage transducer with one per phase and extend the firmware to pair each current channel with its corresponding phase voltage.
+**Per-phase voltage sensing** extends the design to buildings with multi-phase distribution: replace the single voltage transducer with one per phase and extend the firmware to pair each current channel with its corresponding phase voltage.

-- Implement [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) so firmware can be updated across the entire fleet without a truck roll to each panel.
+**Notecard Outboard DFU** lets [firmware be updated](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) across the entire fleet without a truck roll to each panel.

-- Integrate with a billing platform: configure a Notehub HTTP route that POSTs each `meter_summary.qo` to the analytics and billing database.
+**Integrate with a billing platform** by configuring a Notehub HTTP route that POSTs each `meter_summary.qo` to the analytics and billing database.
 Configure the downstream system to reject or quarantine any `meter_summary.qo` where `fault_mask != 0` and fall back to manual estimation for the affected period.
 Monthly totals are derived by querying the [Notehub Event Query API](https://dev.blues.io/api-reference/notehub-api/api-introduction/) and summing `t*_wh` for each device over the billing period.

-- Commissioning baseline: on first installation, record the ADC DC offset for each channel with all loads off and store the values in Notehub device metadata.
+**Capture a commissioning baseline** on first installation by recording the ADC DC offset for each channel with all loads off and storing the values in Notehub device metadata.
 The downstream system can compare `fault_mask` flags against these baselines to distinguish genuine zero-load readings from sensor faults.

 ## 12. Summary